 Secondly, if you are found to owe tax payments, you could be charged with tax evasion.
 Under this, you could be fined between RM1,000 and RM20,000; plus you will need to pay a 300% premium on what you owe in missed taxes.

 Alright, you’ve put off your filing long enough.
-Assuming that you’re adamant about getting it sorted as soon as possible – let’s look at how you can get right into it:
+Let’s look at how you can get right into it, before the May 15, 2023 deadline!

 e-Filing is your only hope